rudeboybert/fivethirtyeight/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Fixed the DESCRIPTION file
+* Fixed the DESCRIPTION file:
 * Lowered the size of the package tarball
+* Replaced all instances of FiveThirtyEight and 538 with `FiveThirtyEight`

 ## Test environments